berlin2123/ganglia-web-docker/ganglia-web-centos7/ReadMe.md

    ```

-### Install gmond in nodes to collect nodes status information
+### Step 3.
+Install gmond in nodes to collect nodes status information

 1. Install gmond in a node
    ```